WTYeshh/vtu-smart-study-agent/README.md

 The system uses **Google Agent Development Kit (ADK)** to coordinate multiple specialized AI agents that collaborate to answer questions, generate quizzes, and create personalized study plans using VTU syllabus PDFs.

+*The included syllabus PDFs are concise educational materials created for **demonstration purposes.** They are designed to showcase the AI agents' capabilities while keeping inference efficient.*

 ---

 # ✨ Features